 Can I attend the program part-time or via online/correspondence study?

 Our graduate programs are designed for full-time students.
 Attendance part-time to our program is available per approval from the Associate Director of Graduate Programs or program coordinators.
 Online or correspondence study is not available.

 Can I call or email for general information on the program?

 Yes, you can contact our Graduate Recruitment Officer by emailing email@example.com.

 If I email you my GRE scores, GPA, etc., can you tell me what my chances of admission are?

 No, the GRE, GPA and additional submitted materials are all considered when making the decision of acceptance to our program.
 All materials must be reviewed and discussed before a decision can be made.

-Yes, please refer to the following link for admissions instructions for international students: http://uwf.edu/graduate/graduate-admissions/residency/.
+Yes, please refer to the residency information provided by the UWF Graduate School office.
 Our international handbook also offers tips for applicants to our program.